Best compact camera 2020: a compact camera for all budgets

 That said, the TG-5’s design makes for great operation underwater, and it’s the only camera here that can venture under the waves.
 Its mode dial is small but moves nice and easily, and the shutter release button used to capture the image has a nice action to it.
 It would be a fine option for travels and beach holidays, and the fact it’s so well guarded makes it perfect for kids.
 Or clumsy adults.

-Best overall choice
+Best compact cameras: overall

 Panasonic TZ200/ZS200 - £629